UGSDW/ugsdw.github.io/_posts/2022-09-05-worker-power-edition-1.md

 - Bargaining: Tuesdays, 6pm, JRC 209

 Attend workplace meetings with your coworkers!
 Don't have one?
-Become a steward and set it up at [bit.ly/ugsdwsteward](bit.ly/ugsdwsteward)!
+Become a steward and set it up!

 Follow @UGSDW on [Twitter](twitter.com/ugsdw) and [Instagram](instagram.com/ugsdw).